-Annex XIII ТВРН Conclusion B/vB (a) Comparing the non-corrected vB depuration rate constants from the В dietary bioaccumulation studies (0.031/0.031, 0.044) with the BCF in aquatic species > 2000 criteria proposed by Brooke and Crookes, 2012 (K2 of 0.085 equals - BCF 5000 and a K2 of 0.178 vB equals BCF 2000) suggests that BCF in aquatic species > 5000 TBPH is very bioaccumulative, i.e. has a BCF>5000.
-This is further supported by a benchmark (b) Other information and the approach comparing laboratory (b) Other information on the depuration rate constants and BMF bioaccumulation potential provided that values for TBPH and substances its suitability and reliability can be identified as SVHC based on their reasonably demonstrated, such as: vPvB properties. such as.
-A TMF of 2.42 for TBPH measured in · Results from a bioaccumulation study in a limnic food chain study from terrestrial species; China.
-A TMF of 1.62, however not · Data from scientific analysis of human significant, measured in a marine body fluids or tissues, such as blood, milk, food chain study from China. or fat; rood chain seady from chinar · Detection of elevated levels in biota, in In vitro data on biotransformation particular in endangered species or rate of TBPH in liver microsomes invulnerable populations, compared to from fish indicate that TBPH is very levels in their surrounding environment; poorly metabolised in fish.
-Results from a chronic toxicity study on animals; Indications of biomagnification in Assessment of the toxicokinetic fish in a marine food web study from behaviour of the substance; China.
-A positive correlation between (c) Information on the ability of the trophic level and TBPH concentration substance to biomagnify in the food chain, in resident predatory birds of Korea. where possible expressed by A ubiquitous processes of TDDU is biomagnification factors or trophic A ubiquitous presence of TBPH in magnification factors. biota (mussel, fish, birds, mammals) including arctic species such as ringed seal and polar bear.
-Tilligeu seal allu polai beal.
-TBPH is transferred from human mothers to their babies via breast milk.
+Annex XIII ТВРН Conclusion

+B/vB (a) Comparing the non-corrected vB

+depuration rate constants from the

+В dietary bioaccumulation studies

+(0.031/0.031, 0.044) with the

+BCF in aquatic species > 2000 criteria proposed by Brooke and

+Crookes, 2012 (K2 of 0.085 equals - BCF 5000 and a K2 of 0.178

+vB equals BCF 2000) suggests that

+BCF in aquatic species > 5000 TBPH is very bioaccumulative, i.e.

+has a BCF>5000.
+This is further

+supported by a benchmark

+approach comparing laboratory

+(b) Other information on the depuration rate constants and BMF

+bioaccumulation potential provided that values for TBPH and substances

+its suitability and reliability can be identified as SVHC based on their

+reasonably demonstrated, vPvB properties.

+such as: A TME of 2 42 for TDDU recommending

+· Results from a bioaccumulation study in A TMF of 2.42 for TBPH measured in a limnic food chain study from

+terrestrial species; China.
+A TMF of 1.62, however not

+· Data from scientific analysis of human significant, measured in a marine

+body fluids or tissues, such as blood, milk, food chain study from China.

+or fat;

+Detection of elevated levels in biota, in In vitro data on biotransformation

+particular in endangered species or rate of TBPH in liver microsomes

+invulnerable populations, compared to from fish indicate that TBPH is very

+levels in their surrounding environment; poorly metabolised in fish.

+Results from a chronic toxicity Tadiasticas of history solitication in

+study on animals; • Assessment of the toxicokinetic Indications of biomagnification in fish in a marine food web study from

+behaviour of the substance; China.

+behaviour of the substance, Crima.

+A positive correlation between

+(c) Information on the ability of the trophic level and TBPH concentration

+substance to biomagnify in the food chain, in resident predatory birds of Korea.

+where possible expressed by

+biomagnification factors or trophic A ubiquitous presence of TBPH in

+magnification factors. biota (mussel, fish, birds, mammals)

+including arctic species such as

+ringed seal and polar bear.

+TBPH is transferred from human

+mothers to their babies via breast

+milk.